maxlayn1/maxlayn1.github.io/index.md

 # About me

 Hello, my name is Maxim!
 To tell you a bit about myself, I've been programming in highschool and college for a couple of years.
 I am currently attending Southern Illinois University Edwardsville.
-Besides programming, I enjoy weightlifting and watching movies with my friends.
+Besides programming, I enjoy weightlifting, making art, and watching movies with my friends.

 # Projects